What Are the Types of Business Bankruptcy?

 Chapter 11 Bankruptcy

-Suppose your business is still bringing in revenue but struggling to pay its debts.
-In that case, chapter 11 reorganization bankruptcy may be a good option.
+If your business is still bringing in revenue but struggling to pay its debts, Chapter 11 may be a good option.

 Chapter 13 Bankruptcy